 - Difficulty breathing- when your septum is not even between your nostrils, the nasal misalignment can make it harder for air to pass through your nose.
 It is more noticeable if you have allergies or a cold.

 If you continue to have problems with your deviated septum, a septoplasty can be performed to repair it.
 Septoplasty is a surgical procedure to straighten the cartilage (and bone) between your nostrils, allowing better airflow through your nose.
 A septoplasty takes anywhere from 30-90 minutes to complete, depending on the complexity of the condition.
 You’ll be under either local or general anesthesia.

-You may need internal stitches to hold the septum and membrane in place.
+You may need small internal stitches to hold the septum and membrane in place.
 Soft plastic splints may be necessary to keep the septum straight during healing.

 To prepare for the surgery, don’t eat or drink anything after midnight the night before the procedure if you’re going to be under general anesthesia.
-This will help prevent you from vomiting and choking if you become nauseated from the anesthesia during surgery.
+This will help prevent vomiting and choking if you become nauseous from the anesthesia during surgery.
 Lastly, bring a family member or friend who can drive you home after the septoplasty.
 You will not be cleared to drive until the effects of the anesthesia have worn off.

 Book a Consultation

-To meet with our highly-skilled team to discuss your deviated septum symptoms at Sierra Nevada Ear Nose & Throat, please give us a call or schedule an appointment at one of our three locations.
+To meet with our highly-skilled team to discuss your deviated septum symptoms at Sierra Nevada Ear Nose & Throat, please give us a call or schedule an appointment at one of our four locations.